p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 Google - Organize the world's information & make it universally accessible & useful.
 ```

-If you look at the above mission statements, building a travel product does make sense for each of the above companies.
+For instance, if the given problem is around building a Travel product, it does make sense for each of the above companies as per their mission statements, .
 In a way, travel as a use-case is an extension of their core missions.

 <p style="color: #EA2F65"> <b>3) Structure</b></p>